Scott Morrison ministerial positions controversy

-The Scott Morrison ministerial positions controversy developed when it emerged in 2022 that Scott Morrison, while the Prime Minister of Australia, had been secretly appointed to five ministerial positions.
-An inquiry by Virginia Bell recommended legislative changes to prevent it happening again.
+The Scott Morrison ministerial positions controversy, also known as the multiple ministries scandal, was a major political scandal in Australia involving former prime minister Scott Morrison.
+Following the 2022 Australian federal election, at which Morrison's government was defeated, it was revealed that Morrison had had himself secretly appointed to five ministerial positions without the knowledge of the public or his own government.
+An inquiry conducted by former High Court Justice Virginia Bell recommended legislative changes to prevent such a consolidation of decision-making occurring in the future.
+On 29 November 2023, the Ministers of State Amendment Act 2023 came into effect, requiring all future ministerial appointments and certain other appointments to be publicly notified.

 Ministerial appointments

-Between March 2020 and May 2021, Morrison, Prime Minister at that time, persuaded the Governor-General to appoint him "to administer" five portfolios in his government, despite there being an incumbent minister in each portfolio.
+Between March 2020 and May 2021, Morrison, Prime Minister at that time, advised the Governor-General to appoint him "to administer" five departments in his government, despite there being an incumbent minister in each portfolio.

-The five were to the Departments of: Health (14 March 2020); Finance (30 March 2020); Industry, Science, Energy and Resources (15 April 2021); and (together) Home Affairs and Treasury (6 May 2021).
+The five Departments were Health (14 March 2020); Finance (30 March 2020); Industry, Science, Energy and Resources (15 April 2021); and (together) Home Affairs and Treasury (6 May 2021).
 All were by an instrument headed "Appointment of Minister of State" and appointing "Scott John Morrison, a member of the Federal Executive Council" to "administer" a specified ministry or ministries.
 They are personally signed, and stated to be sealed with the Great Seal of Australia, by Governor-General David Hurley.

 Public disclosure

 These appointments were not made public immediately, contrary to usual practice.
-None of them became publicly known until 13 August 2022, when two of them were mentioned in a newspaper story about the same journalists' recent book on the Morrison government's management of the COVID-19 pandemic.
-The newspaper story opened: "Scott Morrison secretly swore himself in as joint health minister ..."; which was taken up by other media but could not have been correct since only the Governor-General can swear a minister in.
-In fact, since Morrison was already a minister, no swearing-in was necessary or took place.
+None of them became publicly known until 13 August 2022, when two of them were mentioned in a newspaper story about a book on the Morrison government's management of the COVID-19 pandemic.

-On 15 August 2022, recently-elected Prime Minister Anthony Albanese announced an investigation by his office into claims that, on Morrison's advice, the Governor-General, David Hurley had appointed him to three ministerial positions (the Health, Finance, and Resources portfolios) during the COVID-19 pandemic in Australia, although neither the advice nor the appointments had been made public.
+On 15 August 2022, recently elected Prime Minister Anthony Albanese announced an investigation by his office into claims that, on Morrison's advice, the Governor-General, David Hurley had appointed him to three ministerial positions (the Health, Finance, and Resources portfolios) during the COVID-19 pandemic in Australia, although neither the advice nor the appointments had been made public.
 The Health Minister at the time, Greg Hunt, was understood to have agreed to Morrison's joint appointment as Health Minister; however, the Finance Minister, Mathias Cormann, was unaware that Morrison had appointed himself in a joint ministerial position.
 The Resources Minister, Keith Pitt, was aware of Morrison's self-appointment to the resources portfolio "sometime in 2021".
 David Littleproud, who was the Agriculture Minister in Morrison's government, criticised the self-appointments as "pretty ordinary".